People often says that fruits are not healthy if you are diabetic. Actually it is not true, you can take fruit with your diet plan.

 There is a chance you can control your blood sugar if you take fruits in appropriate quantity.
 Stop taking of fruit juice to keep blood sugar under control.
 Avoid fruits that are ripe.
 Glycemic Index of ripen fruit is very high.

-Here’s is list of fruits that are inappropriate for diabetic patients because of high glycemic index.
+Here’s is list of fruits from ayobali that are inappropriate for diabetic patients because of high glycemic index.
 Have a look:

 Glycemic index of banana is two times higher than other fruits.
 It means if you eat one banana, you consume same carbohydrates as compare to two servings of another fruit.